A hypothesis is a tentative explanation that accounts for a set of facts and can be tested by further investigation. It may be defined as follows:

 The alternative hypothesis states that there is a relationship between the two variables being studied (one variable has an effect on the other).
 It states that the results are not due to chance and that they are significant in terms of supporting the theory being investigated.
 An alternative hypothesis is a statement that suggests a potential outcome that the researcher may expect (H1 or HA).
 An alternative hypothesis encompasses the followings:

-- Is the opposite of the null hypothesis?
+- Is it the opposite of the null hypothesis?

 - Never contains just the ‘=’ sign